Chih-Chien Wang

 Chih-Chien Wang (born 1970) is a Taiwanese-born Canadian photographer.
-Wang was born in Tainan, Taiwan; since 2012, he has lived in Montreal, Quebec.
+Wang was born in Tainan, Taiwan; since 2002, he has lived in Montreal, Quebec.
+His work is represented by Pierre-François Ouellette art contemporain (PFOAC), a contemporary art gallery in Montreal, Quebec.

 Collections

 Wang's work is included in the collections of the Montreal Museum of Fine Arts, the Musée national des beaux-arts du Québec, the Montreal Museum of Contemporary Art, the National Gallery of Canada, and the Canada Council Art Bank.